sketch-hq/SketchAPI/docs/pages/plugins-publish-plugin.md

 skpm publish --help
 ```

-> **Note:** If you haven't used `skpm` with your GitHub repository before you'll need to login from the command-line first using a [_Personal Access Token_](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) granting access to the **repo** scope.
+> **Note:** If you haven’t used `skpm` with your GitHub repository before you’ll need to login from the command-line first using a [_Personal Access Token_](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) granting access to the **repo** scope.
 >
 > ```sh
 > skpm login